elnino3800/bootstrap-quickstart/README.md

-# angular-quickstart
+# bootstrap-quickstart

-Quickstart app with angular 1, bootstrap-sass and routing with ui-route.
+Quickstart app with bootstrap-sass 3.x.x.
-It's prepared for multiple angular module.

 ##Prerequisites
 You need: